Article

 By Jess Myers

-As a small-town Warroad kid who loved fishing, the shore of Lake of the Woods felt like the bustling center of the universe on a sunny June day.
+As a small-town Warroad kid who loved fishing, Lake of the Woods felt like the center of the universe on a sunny June day.
+Four decades later, this primary entry point to the "Walleye Capital of the World" remains just as incredible as the version in my memories.

-In the spring, when the rivers are flowing and the water is cold, fishing with jigs in the area by Warroad’s famous water tower (the one with crossed hockey sticks on the front) is generally great.
+In the spring — when the rivers are flowing and the water is cold — fishing with jigs in the area by Warroad’s famous water tower (the one with crossed hockey sticks on the front) is generally great.
 As the air and water warms in June and July, I venture further out to places like 12-Mile Reef and 16-Mile Reef, where I look for fish lurking near the rocks, often by using downriggers.

 And then there are Lake of the Woods anomalies, like the red-hot fishing spots a few miles north of Zippel Bay State Park, where there’s little underwater structure but anglers still routinely pull massive walleyes using a spinner and a minnow.